 - Read-only access to vCenter server, or access to the standalone ESXi host.

 Install an Environment ActiveGate in your data center before connecting Dynatrace to your VMware platform.

 For Dynatrace Managed you can use the embedded ActiveGate running on the cluster node.
 However, the Cluster ActiveGate is typically used to forward RUM and/or Synthetic monitoring data to the Dynatrace Cluster.
 We recommend that you don't overutilize this ActiveGate with another type of monitoring data.
 Depending on the VMware size, you might consider using a dedicated ActiveGate per environment.

 custom.properties must be set to

 true (default value).

 To connect Dynatrace to your VMware platform

-Go to Settings > Cloud and virtualization > VMware, and select Connect new instance.
+In the Dynatrace menu, go to Settings > Cloud and virtualization > VMware, and select Connect new instance.

 Select the IP address or name of the vCenter server or standalone ESXi host you want to monitor (skip the

 If you get a communication error even though the data provided is correct, it might be because of your network/proxy settings.
 We recommend that you revise the network/proxy settings when adding a new VMware integration.